 And there’s lots of it…everywhere.
-In 2015, we saw home bakeries, commercial bakeries, local grocery stores, big chain stores (ugh), donut shops, cupcake bakers, etc. all getting into the mix of making their own versions, styles, and takeoffs of the Louisiana Mardi Gras delicacy: King Cakes.
-In fact, in the last few years NOLA.com put together an interactive 2015 King Cake Guide and Map for Baton Rouge where you can check out all that our area has to offer in the way of King Cakes (Check out our video from NOLA.com’s guide below.)
+In the past few years, we’ve seen an explosion of new outlets for King Cake around Baton Rouge.
+Home bakeries, commercial bakeries, special diet bakeries & cafes, local grocery stores, big chain stores (ugh), donut shops, cupcake bakers, etc. all getting into the mix of making their own versions, styles, and takeoffs of the Louisiana Mardi Gras delicacy: King Cakes.
+In fact, in 2015 NOLA.com put together an interactive 2015 King Cake Guide and Map for Baton Rouge where you can check out all that our area has to offer in the way of King Cakes (Check out our video from NOLA.com’s guide below.)

 Published Flavors (50+ Different Tastes)

 We’ve always talked about the fact that we have significantly more flavors than anyone else in town.
 And 20+ gourmet flavors that will blow your mind when you taste some of the creative things we’ve come up with.
 We break the mold and set the new trends, year after year, on just how much you can do beyond just a standard cinnamon King Cake.
 But you’ve always had to come in or call and speak to our bakery and/or taste a sample to know what the cake’s flavors are.
 Well this year, we’ve distilled our King Cake flavors into a menu of sorts to make it easy to pick your favorites or be adventurous and try something new, knowing a little bit about what our cakes have in them.
 So no more “mystery” on what’s special about a ‘Calandro’s Special‘; no more muddiness when it comes to the ‘Mississippi Mud‘; no more hand-waving when it comes to the italian-ness of the ‘Italian‘.
 Check it out below: